 Project Guardianship negotiated with the foreign consulate and the hospital to coordinate Gabriel’s return.
 They paid for the significant medical transport costs, and the consulate enrolled Gabriel in a government program that would pay for quality medical care in a facility.

 After four months of planning, and with the details worked out, Gabriel was transported on a Medevac plane back home.
 A medical doctor and ambulance crew met the plane, and Gabriel was brought immediately to a hospital.

 Unfortunately, Gabriel died two weeks later.
 But when he did, he was surrounded by his loving family in his native land.

-* “Gabriel” is a pseudonym for a Project Guardianship client, and the photo attached is a stock photo (and not an actual photo of “Gabriel”).
-Project Guardianship maintains the privacy and protects the identity of, and all information, related to its clients at all times.
+* “Gabriel” is a pseudonym for a Project Guardianship client and the photo attached is a stock photo (and not an actual photo of “Gabriel”).
+Project Guardianship maintains the privacy and protects the identity of, and all information related to, its clients.